 Flying without the autopilot George tries his best, but he's not completely trustworthy.
 You have to be prepared to go it alone.

 DG precession The directional gyro in the c172p is not perfect.
 Over time, the values it gives you are less and less reliable - it precesses.
-It needs to be periodically calibrated against the compass (using the OBS knob on the DG to adjust it).
+It needs to be

 20Remembering, of course, to disengage the autopilot.